QCaudron/spacedust/README.md

 ### Building the deduper

-The most basic deduper inherits from the `Supernova` class, and wants a list of feature functions.
+The most basic deduper inherits from the `Dust` class, and wants a list of feature functions.
 ```
-from supernova import Supernova
+from spacedust import Dust

-class AddressDeduper(Supernova):
+class AddressDeduper(Dust):

     filename = "my_address_deduper"